 Master's students must demonstrate reading proficiency in either French or German, the languages in which much modern secondary scholarship in the discipline has been written.
-Students may petition to substitute either another modern language of secondary scholarship or a language of of primary if it is deemed more immediately relevant to their studies.
+Students may petition to substitute either another modern language of secondary scholarship or a language of primary scholarship if it is deemed more immediately relevant to their studies.
+Substitutions must be approved by the Faculty Graduate Advisor.